 The start of a new school year is always an exciting time.
 You get to see all of your students again, and you start fresh with a new group of kids.
 But, before the school year can begin, there are some things that need to be done to set yourself up for success.

-Here are my top 7 professional teacher tips you need to do to start the school year off well!
+Here are my top 7 professional teacher tips, to start your school year off!

 1 - Organise your classroom

 As a professional teacher, we all want our classrooms to look nice, smell good, and encourage a productive learning atmosphere.
 So, before school kicks back off again, why not spruce it up and make sure it’s as organised as possible?

 Sure, cleanliness is next to godliness and all, but having things in their own special homes and labelled correctly can go a long way to settling your class.
 When you don’t know exactly where something is supposed to go you can get on with the teaching.

 Plus, the sooner you establish procedures for keeping the classroom neat and tidy—the key is consistency!—the less likely your students will be scatterbrained over their materials and belongings.

 If you’re looking for a guide book to help organise your classroom, look no further than my recent book ‘Teacher in Control’.
 It costs less than a dollar on my Amazon account.
 In it I show actionable steps to establish and maintain an organised classroom.
 I also make it clear how classroom organisation is more than tidy cupboards.
 That’s just the foundation and if it has a few rusty screws, everything will come crashing down.